-Self-generative artificial intelligence has been a significant change, with students having often unfettered access to tools that generate text and images at home or in school.
-These tools not only represent a challenge in terms of accuracy when young people are genuinely looking for information, but also in terms of plagiarism for teachers and above all safety: none of the mainstream tools have end-user safety settings, most have an age limit of 13 or even 18 and in spite of basic rude words not delivering results, will easily produce inappropriate material.
+Self-generative artificial intelligence has become rapidly more accessible, with many students often having unfettered access to tools that generate text and images at home or in school.
+These tools not only represent a challenge in terms of accuracy when young people are genuinely looking for information (gen AI can be responsible for incorrect and sometime harmful information), but also in terms of plagiarism for teachers and above all safety - none of the mainstream tools have end-user safety settings, most have an age limit of 13 or even 18 and in spite of basic rude words not delivering results, will easily produce inappropriate material.
 Schools not only need to tackle this in terms of what comes into school but also educating young people and their parents on use of these tools in the home.
+Self-generative AI has also made it easier than ever to create sexualised images and deepfake videos.
+Whilst they may not be real, they have a devastating effect on a young person's emotional wellbeing and physical safety, and can also be used to blackmail, humiliate and abuse.
+The Internet Watch Foundation has reported AI-generated imagery of child sexual abuse progressing at such a worrying rate.